 Preparation and Working with Git¶

 The first step is to setup up a python environment.
-Python Environment for TARDIS explains how to do that.
-Some of this information is also contained in the Installation guide.
+We recommend to use Anaconda for this purpose and refer to our Installation guide which covers this topic.
 Once the python environment is running consult Workflow for Developers to learn about interacting with git and github for the purpose of developing TARDIS.

 General Workflow to add a new feature¶